 - (e) Special Instruction

-502.2.4.3.1 Cores need be shipped to the Central Laboratory as soon as possible after drilling.
+502.2.4.3.1 QA cores that are to be tested at the Central Laboratory must be shipped as soon as possible after drilling.
 According to AASHTO T 24, specimens need to be sawed no later than two days after extracting the cores from the pavement.
 The district will need to work closely with the contractor on when Quality Assurance cores will be taken.
 This will aid the district in arranging for the shipment of the cores.
-Cores will need to arrive at the Central Laboratory in a timely manner so the cores can be sawed within the allotted time.
+Cores must arrive at the Central Laboratory so the cores can be sawed within the allotted time.

 502.2.4.3.2 Be advised that cores are to be kept in the plastic bags for at least five days after last being exposed to moisture before compressive strength testing.
 The purpose of the 5-day waiting period is to reduce the moisture gradient introduced when the core was drilled or wetted during sawing.

 The contractor is responsible for filling core holes after extracting the cores.
 The contractor shall use an approved non-shrinkage grout to fill the holes.
 The contractor is to fill the holes within 1 day of sampling the cores.

 502.2.4.4.1 Before placing the mixture, all free water shall be removed from the bottom of the core hole.
 A sponge may be used for this purpose.
 If the hole is difficult to dry, cement may be sprinkled in the bottom.
 The hole shall be filled in two layers with each layer thoroughly rodded.
 The top layer shall be troweled to a slightly high, smooth surface.

 502.2.4.4.2 Additives may be used to accelerate setting time where traffic may damage patches.
 Approval for additives is to be obtained from the State Construction and Materials Engineer.